-In this post, I’m sharing how to cook whole grain red rice in a rice cooker, Instant Pot pressure cooker, and on the stove.
+I’m sharing how to cook whole grain red rice in a rice cooker, Instant Pot pressure cooker, and on the stove.
 No soaking is necessary and all the tips you need to know.
 A video tutorial is included.

 What is red rice?

 In this post, I’m referring to actual whole-grain red rice, not the white rice that is cooked with tomatoes or tomato paste to make it red.
 Whole grain red rice only has its husk removed and still has its bran and all other layers intact.
 The red color comes from the pigment anthocyanin.
 There are so many different varieties of red rice but two of the most common I known of is the Bhutan red rice or Himalayan red rice, which is considered medium-grain red rice and so when you cook it, it tends to be stickier.
 The one I’m showing here is Thai red rice or known as cargo rice.
 The color is reddish with a tinge of brown.
 It is considered long-grain red rice.
 The texture is firmer and not sticky after cooking.

 Benefits of red rice